dart-lang/site-www/src/tools/pub/publishing.md

 ## What files are published?

-**All files** in your local package root folder are included in the published package, with the following exceptions:
+**All files** under the package root directory are included in the published package, with the following exceptions:

- * Any _hidden_ files or folders (that is, files whose names begin with `.`).
+ * Any _hidden_ files or directories —
+   that is, files with names that begin with dot (`.`)
- * Any `packages/` directories.
+ * Any directories with the name `packages`
- * Files and folders ignored by `.pubignore` (or `.gitignore`).
+ * Files and directories ignored by a `.pubignore` or `.gitignore` file

-`.gitignore` can be used to ignore additional files.
-If you want different ignore rules for `git` and `dart pub publish`, you may overrule the `.gitignore` file in a given folder by creating a `.pubignore` file.

-{{site.alert.note}}
-  The `.pubignore` files uses the [`.gitignore` format][git-ignore-format], and multiple `.gitignore` and `.pubignore` files may exist across sub-folders of a package. `dart pub publish` only reads the `.gitignore` file from a folder if the folder does not contain a `.pubignore` file.
+{{site.alert.version-note}}
+  Support for `.pubignore` files was added in Dart 2.14.
 {{site.alert.end}}

+If you want different ignore rules for `git` and `dart pub publish`, then overrule the `.gitignore` file in a given directory by creating a `.pubignore` file.
+(If a directory contains both a `.pubignore` file and a `.gitignore` file, then  `dart pub publish` doesn't read that directory's `.gitignore` file.)
+The format of `.pubignore` files is the same as the [`.gitignore` file format][git-ignore-format].

+To avoid publishing unwanted files, follow these practices:

-Be sure to delete any files you don't want to include (or add them to a `.gitignore` or `.pubignore` file). `dart pub publish` lists all files that it's going to publish before uploading your package, so examine the list carefully before completing your upload.
+* Either delete any files that you don't want to include, or add them to a `.pubignore`  or `.gitignore` file.
+* When uploading your package, carefully examine the list of files that
+  `dart pub publish` says it's going to publish.
+  Cancel the upload if any undesired files appear in that list.

 ## Uploaders